CartoDB/mobile-sdk/doc/routing.md

   <div class="Carousel-item js-Tabpanes-item">
   {% highlight html %}

 // 1.
 Create and set listener, and start PackageManager packageManager.PackageManagerListener = new RoutePackageManagerListener(packageManager);
   packageManager.Start();

 // 2.
 Fetch list of available packages from server.
   // Note that this is asynchronous operation and the listener will be notified via OnPackageListUpdated when this succeeds.
   packageManager.StartPackageListDownload();

 // 3.
 Create offline routing service connected to package manager offlineRoutingService = new PackageManagerRoutingService(packageManager);

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}

-    NTCartoPackageManager* packageManager = [[NTCartoPackageManager alloc] initWithSource:@"routing:nutiteq.osm.car" dataFolder:packagesDir];
+  {% highlight html %}NTCartoPackageManager* packageManager = [[NTCartoPackageManager alloc] initWithSource:@"routing:nutiteq.osm.car" dataFolder:packagesDir];

 // 1.
-Create routePackageManagerListener with your listener class RoutePackageManagerListener* _packageManagerListener = [[RoutePackageManagerListener alloc] init];
+Create routePackageManagerListener with your listener class
+    RoutePackageManagerListener* _packageManagerListener = [[RoutePackageManagerListener alloc] init];
     [_packageManagerListener setPackageManager: packageManager];

 // Attach package manager listener
     [packageManager setPackageManagerListener:_packageManagerListener];

     // Start PackageManager
     [packageManager start];

 // 2.
 Start download of packageList.
-When download is done, then the listener's onPackageListUpdated() is called [packageManager startPackageListDownload];
+When download is done, then the listener's onPackageListUpdated() is called
+    [packageManager startPackageListDownload];

 // 3.
-Create offline routing service connected to package manager _offlineRoutingService = [[NTPackageManagerRoutingService alloc] initWithPackageManager:packageManager];
+Create offline routing service connected to package manager
+    _offlineRoutingService = [[NTPackageManagerRoutingService alloc] initWithPackageManager:packageManager];

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}
+  {% highlight html %}COMING SOON...

-  COMING SOON...

   {% endhighlight %}
   </div>

 </div>

-### 4. Do actual route calculation
+4) Calculate the Route

+Now that all routing packages are downloaded and routing service is ready, you can calculate routing.

+- Create the `CartoOfflineRoutingService` call

-All this preparation was needed to ensure that you have routing package downloaded and service is prepared.
-Actual routing is quite simple - you define *RoutingRequest* with at least 2 points, start routing with the service and read response as *RoutingResult*.
-In fact, it is exactly the same as in online routing chapter, just replace onlineRoutingService with offlineRoutingService, see example 2 above.
+   Define the *RoutingRequest* with at least two points.
+Start routing with the service and read response as *RoutingResult*.

+- Calculate the route with the `calculateRoute` request

+  **Note:** This step is identical to the [online routing calculation code](/docs/carto-engine/mobile-sdk/mobile-routing/#online-routing).